The following AI-generated podcast discussion is *mostly* accurate. To get a quick idea of what the project is about, have a listen.

 Common proposals include:

-• Complete withdrawal.
-This would essentially cast the entire operation as a punitive strike.
+- Complete withdrawal.
+This would essentially cast the entire operation as a punitive strike and would do nothing to help Palestinians long-term as the same corrupt and/or extreme forces would return to dominate society.

-• Longer-term occupation, including with reestablishment of Israeli settlements.
-This would require permanent suppression by Israeli forces.
+- Longer-term occupation, including with reestablishment of Israeli settlements.
+This would require permanent suppression by Israeli forces and would not resolve the underlying conflict in any way.

 The purpose of this proposal is to assemble a preliminary plan for the development of a North Gaza Project (NGP) that would enhance the rule of law and a help establish a civil society capable of living in peace with itself and with Israel.
 The NGP would also serve as a template/example for what is possible within Palestinian and broader Arab society.